MarcelineVQ/LockPort/README.md

 ## How it works:

 - You must be in a raid group.
 - If someone types 123 in Yell, Whisper, Party, Raid, or Raid Leader the Player name gets added to the LockPort list and is synced accros all LockPort users.
-Any user added to the list will also trigger a sound alert to let the Warlocks know someone is on the list (Sound is subject to change).
+Any user added to the list will also trigger a sound alert to let the Warlocks know someone is on the list.
 - Leftclick to move the frame.
 - Type /lockport to show or hide the LockPort Window.
 - Left click to Summon.
 - CTRL + Left click to target the player.
 - Right click to remove.